 Your organization must have written permission for use of the location from the authorized agent of the property.
 If your community would like to place containers on Board of Education property, you must obtain written permission from the public school system.

-When you have requested permission to use a location and scheduled an approved contractor, complete the Community Clean-up Application (PDF).
+When you have requested permission to use a location and scheduled an approved contractor, complete the Community Clean-Up Application.
 You must:

-The Bureau will accept applications before written permission has been obtained, but written permission must be received by the Bureau prior to the event.
+- Attach written permission allowing use of the location where the dumpster will be placed, if applicable.
+The Bureau will accept applications before written permission has been obtained, but written permission must be received by the Bureau prior to the event

 The event must be open to all residents within the community boundaries, regardless of whether they are paying dues.
 The event organizer is not to require residents to be association members to participate.